captbaritone/jordaneldredge.com/_notes/2024-07-24-corrupted-skins.md

 ---

-The first corrupted file I looked at contained just a PDF advertising a rentable bowling pin mascot costume:
+The first corrupted file I looked at was called `Wicked_Ways.wsz` and contained just a PDF advertising a rentable bowling pin mascot costume:

 ![](/notion-mirror/84ebb48c-616a-4f51-ae9a-991a4e0a7e9b/e94461bd-1f9c-4ef4-bbda-23acc32ef0df/EsErCPFVoAACjOn.jpeg)

+I’m particularly curious about what exactly a “’Kool’ Tube” is.
+Some mechanism for keeping the occupant from overheating I assume?

 ---